Rays vs Tigers Odds, Spread, and Total

 Rays vs Tigers Predictions and Picks

-Tampa Bay is 21-16 on the road and 4-6 in its last ten games.
-The team ranks seventh in runs scored, third in batting average, 11th in on-base percentage, and ninth in slugging percentage.
-On the pitching side, they are 10th in ERA.
-Junior Caminero leads the team in home runs and RBIs; he had three hits and four RBIs in the Minnesota series.
-The Rays will look to get back to winning close games consistently.
-On the mound for Tampa Bay is Shane Baz, who is 8-3 with a 4.33 ERA.
-He has recorded seven quality starts this season, and his strikeout numbers are trending up.
+Tampa Bay is 21-17 on the road and 3-7 in its last ten games.
+The team ranks seventh in runs scored, third in batting average, 12th in on-base percentage, and tenth in slugging percentage.
+On the pitching side, they rank 14th in ERA.
+Junior Caminero leads the team in home runs and RBIs, though he went hitless in Game 1.
+The Rays will look to get the home run ball going and score some early runs.
+On the mound for Tampa Bay is Ryan Pepiot, who is 6-6 with a 3.34 ERA.
+He has seven quality starts this season, usually allows just a few hits, and his strikeout numbers have been trending up.

-Detroit is 30-14 at home and 7-3 in its last ten games.
-The team ranks fifth in runs scored, seventh in batting average, ninth in on-base percentage, and fifth in slugging percentage.
-On the pitching side, they are third in ERA.
-Riley Greene leads the team in batting average, home runs, and RBIs; he had one home run and two RBIs in the Cleveland series.
-Back home, Detroit will look to get the offense firing consistently again.
-On the mound for the Tigers is TBA.
+Detroit is 31-14 at home and 7-3 in its last ten games.
+The team ranks fifth in runs scored, ninth in batting average, tenth in on-base percentage, and sixth in slugging percentage.
+On the pitching side, they rank third in ERA.
+Riley Greene leads the team in batting average, home runs, and RBIs; he recorded a hit and an RBI in Game 1.
+The Tigers are looking for their fifth straight win and aim to keep their strong pitching going.
+On the mound for Detroit is Jack Flaherty, who is 5-9 with a 4.84 ERA.
+He has five quality starts this season, but has been inconsistent lately, and walks have been an issue.